 Michael Landon’s Early Years

-Michael Landon was born on October 31, 1936 as Eugene Maurice Orowitz, and like the original Charles Ingalls he would later portray on television, he was born in New York.
+Michael Landon was born on October 31, 1936, as Eugene Maurice Orowitz.
+Like the original Charles Ingalls, he would later portray on television; he was born in New York.
 He lived in New York for a time until his family moved to New Jersey.
-He was described as a bit of a loner as a child but found a place for himself in high school with sports and academics.
+He was described as a bit of a loner as a child but in high school he found a place for himself with sports and academics.